vk-cs/docs-public/docs/en/dbs/dbaas/instructions/create/create-cluster/create-cluster.md

       - **Category of virtual machine**: select the flavor of the VM.
 For more information, see [Cloud Servers service overview](/en/computing/iaas/concepts/about#flavors).
       - **Type of virtual machine**: [configuration template](/en/computing/iaas/concepts/about#flavors) for the cluster.

         Templates with high-performance CPUs are available [on request to the support service](mailto:support@mcs.mail.ru).
-To use these templates, select the option **Show only high performance CPUs**.

       - **Availability zone**: [availability zone](/en/intro/start/concepts/architecture#az) for the cluster.